 The Great God Pan, Bronze sculpture at Columbia University campus, US

-The Henry-Bonnard Bronze Company cast this substantial piece in one single pour, marking an extraordinary technical achievement for its time.
+The Henry-Bonnard Bronze Company cast this large work in a single pour, an extraordinary technical achievement for the period.
+This method required precision and skill in managing the material at such a monumental scale.

 Creator: George Grey Barnard